pierm21/sthocastic-optimization-lib/README.md

    ```
 5. Launch the test executable for the preferred algorithm.
 A suitable test name must be provided (a complete list of the available test is shown if no parameter is provided)
    ```
-   ./algorithm [test_name]
+   ./test-algorithm [test_name]
    ```
-   The execution of a test may produce an output file `test_name.csv` that can be found under the `output` folder.
+   The execution of a test may produce an output file `algorithm_test_name.csv` that can be found under the `output` folder.
-6. TODO: Plot the results in a graphical way passing to the `csv_ploter.py` script only the filename of the .csv file
+6. Plot the results in a graphical way using the `csv_ploter.py` script passing as argument only the filename of the .csv file stored in the the `output` folder.
    ```
-   cd ..
+   cd ../scripts
-   python scripts/csv_plotter.py test_name.csv
+   python csv_plotter.py algorithm_test_name.csv
    ```

 ## Documentation